-Medical cannabis has been legal in the Centennial State since 2000, after voters approved Initiative 20.
+Medical cannabis has been legal in the Centennial State since 2000, when voters approved Initiative 20.
 It passed with 53.5% of the vote.
-Initiative 20 permitted medical marijuana and created an identification card system for patients and caregivers who use marijuana.
+Initiative 20 permitted medical marijuana and created an identification card system for patients and their caregivers.

 Where is it Safe to Purchase?

-Adults 21 and older, and medical marijuana patients, may purchase cannabis from any state-licensed dispensary.
-If patients are unable to make the transaction themselves, they may also designate a caregiver to purchase and deliver the medical marijuana on their behalf.
-Patients may purchase from medical-marijuana-specific dispensaries.
+Adults 21 and older and medical marijuana patients may purchase cannabis from any state-licensed dispensary.
+If patients are unable to make the transaction themselves, they may also designate a caregiver to purchase and deliver medical marijuana on their behalf.
+Patients may purchase from exclusively medical marijuana dispensaries.

 There is a 15% retail sales tax on all sales of retail marijuana and retail marijuana-infused products.
-Retail marijuana sales are exempt from the 2.9% state sales tax.
-However, the lower 2.9% sales tax only applies to the sale of medical marijuana and medical marijuana products.
+A 2.9% sales tax only applies to the sale of medical marijuana and medical marijuana products.

 Where is it Safe to Consume?

-It is prohibited to consume cannabis openly or publicly.
-Cannabis consumption is reserved for private, personal use in certain locations not open or accessible to the public.
-It is illegal to use or consume cannabis in a motor vehicle and it is illegal to drive under the influence of cannabis.
+Colorado prohibits consumption of cannabis openly or publicly.
+Cannabis consumption is reserved for private, personal use in locations not open or accessible to the public.
+It is illegal to use or consume cannabis in a motor vehicle, and it is illegal to drive under the influence of cannabis.

 Adults 21 and older may possess up to one ounce (1 oz), or 28.5 grams, of dry cannabis or cannabis-infused products, and 8 grams of marijuana concentrates.
 Qualifying patients and their caregivers may legally possess up to two ounces (2 oz), or 57 grams, of usable cannabis.
 Adults, qualifying patients and their caregivers may each grow or possess a maximum of six (6) plants, with three (3) plants in the flowering stage, and a total of 12 plants on a residential property.

 Only homebound patients may designate a transporting caregiver.
-When registering, transporting caregivers must provide the registry pin number of each homebound patient, the total number of plants and ounces that the caregiver is authorized to transport.
+When registering, transporting caregivers must provide the registry personal identification number (PIN) of each homebound patient, the total number of plants and quantities that the caregiver is authorized to transport.
 Additionally, transporting caregivers must also provide location of each patient’s registered medical marijuana center or caregiver cultivation site, if applicable.

 Adults may gift up to one ounce (1 oz), or 28.5 grams, of usable cannabis.